mayaculpa/veleda/core/README.md

 10. Enable *Skip authorization* at the bottom of the page
 11. Save the changes

+### Depreciated

+The Node-RED demo is configured to use a simple authentication token.
+The setup is documented in the [node-red-demo readme](../node-red-demo/README.md).
+The documentation below is for using OAuth2 with Node-RED.

-To start a NodeRED instance (part of the sdg-coordinator), start the following Docker service:
+To start a NodeRED instance, start the following Docker service:

     docker run -it --rm --network host -v /path/to/sdg-coordinator/node-red/settings.js:/data/settings.js --name mynodered nodered/node-red